alexandru/alexn.org/_snippets/2020-10-12-effect-runtime.md

 }

 /**
-  * Our evolved `cats.effect.ContextShift` that has everything we need in it
+  * Our evolved `cats.effect.ContextShift` that has everything
-  * to execute effects.
+  * we need in it to build IO effects.
   */
 abstract class EffectRuntime[F[_]]
   extends ContextShift[F]